List on Bids44 →

 Common Scams to Watch For (India 2026)

-Fake Star Rating Sticker: Some unscrupulous sellers might stick a higher star rating label on a lower-rated fridge to command a better price.
-How to detect: Cross-reference the model number on the rating label with Whirlpool’s official website or a reliable online database to verify its original star rating.
-What to do: If the sticker looks tampered with or doesn’t match the model number, question the seller.
+Fake Star Rating Claims.
+Some unscrupulous sellers might stick a higher star rating label (e.g., 4-star) on a lower-rated fridge (e.g., 2-star) to command a better price.
+Always cross-reference the model number on the rating label with the actual model number on the fridge’s internal sticker or online databases.

 Seller’s Guide — How to Maximize Your Whirlpool 245L Fridge Resale

-Thorough Cleaning is Key: This is non-negotiable.
+Thorough Cleaning is Key.
+This is non-negotiable.
 Defrost the freezer completely.
 Remove all shelves, drawers, and door bins and wash them thoroughly with soap and water.
-Clean the interior of the fridge with a mild disinfectant.
-Wipe down the exterior, including the top, sides, and door handles.
-Don’t forget the rubber door gaskets—clean any mold or grime with a baking soda paste.
-A clean fridge can add ₹1,000-2,500 to your selling price.
+Clean the interior walls, floor, and ceiling of both compartments with a mild disinfectant.
+Don’t forget the door gaskets—clean any mold or grime.
+Wipe down the exterior, paying attention to the top and sides.
+A clean fridge instantly looks more appealing and trustworthy.

 Documentation

-Note Key Specs: Have the model number, capacity (245L), star rating, and manufacturing year clearly written down.
-This saves buyers time and reinforces credibility.
+Note Down Key Specs.
+Clearly list the model number, capacity (245L), manufacturing year, BEE star rating, and whether it’s frost-free or direct-cool.
+This saves buyers time and builds confidence.

 Listing Photography